School Curriculum Information

 We follow the National Curriculum and use a topic based approach to broaden teaching and learning.
 For our phonics scheme we use Letters & Sounds which is taught throughout school.
 For further information please contact your class teacher or the school office.

-Mickley First School offers a curriculum that is balanced and broadly based.
-Our curriculum promotes the spiritual, moral, cultural, mental and physical development of pupils at the school and prepares pupils for the opportunities and responsibilities and experiences of later life.
-Within all of our teaching we aim to use an approach that employs 'Bloom's Taxonomy' to increase the depth of learning by asking the children to apply what they have learnt in a range of different ways.
+Mickley First School offers a knowledge rich curriculum which promotes the spiritual, moral, cultural, mental and physical development of pupils at the school and prepares pupils for the opportunities and responsibilities and experiences of later life.

 We make provision for a daily act of worship and teach religious education at every key stage.

 We make provision for Personal, Social, Citizenship, Health and Emotional education (PSCHE) throughout our school curriculum and follow guidance from the PSHE Association.

 We deliver the National Curriculum through a mainly topic-based approach which allows us to make strong links between subjects and deepen pupils’ knowledge and understanding.
 Our topics may vary in length and are planned to be stimulating and exciting for all groups of pupils.